joinpursuit/Pursuit-Core-iOS/resources/jargon.md

 - **parameter**: An input to a function, specifically in its definition, related to argument.
 A function can define zero, one or many parameters.
 Most languages also provide a way to pass a variable number of arguments.

+- **set**: v.
+To assign a value to a variable. adv.
+The state in which a variable has a value.
+For example, the variable numberOfHamburgers is currently set (it is equal to 10).
+This is in contrast to unset/nil/null.

 # TODO

 initialize, nil/null, idiomatic, nested, diagnostic, lifecycle, operating system